augt/forum/README.md

 This application is build with NextJS and styled-components on the front-end and uses NestJS with typeORM, postgreSQL and Docker on the back-end.

+You can easily try out this project on your computer locally, provided you have Node.js and Docker installed.

 ### Installation instructions :

 - [ ] `Node.js` and `docker` must be installed locally on your machine.